beaker-project/beaker/documentation/user-guide/beaker-provided-tasks.rst

 This task uploads the kickstart used by the Anaconda installation program to provision the system, the boot loader configuration file, error logs, a file containing the list of packages which were installed and other files.
-Hence, if there was a problem in the installation, the data in these files can be referred to find the reason for the same.
+If there is a problem in the installation, the data in these files can often be used to determine the cause.

 /distribution/reservesys
 ========================